sampaioletti/loop/README.md

 Package Loop allows for a method to schedule loop calls on certain threads.

+Inspired by https://github.com/faiface/mainthread but wanted something more focused on GUI loop threads

 See examples for usage but in general

 ```golang